 Cashbox Ventures Ltd. Announces Further Details in Connection with its Previously Announced Financing

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Cashbox Ventures Ltd. (CSE: CBOX.X) (the "Corporation" or "CashBox") is pleased to announce further details regarding its non-brokered private placement (the "Financing") being conducted in connection with its previously announced business combination (the "Proposed Transaction") with LiCAN Exploration Inc. ("LiCAN") (see January 18, 2023 news release).
+VANCOUVER, British Columbia, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Cashbox Ventures Ltd. CBOX (the "Corporation" or "CashBox") is pleased to announce further details regarding its non-brokered private placement (the "Financing") being conducted in connection with its previously announced business combination (the "Proposed Transaction") with LiCAN Exploration Inc. ("LiCAN") (see January 18, 2023 news release).
 Closing of the Financing is expected to occur on or about the week of February 15, 2023.

 Pursuant to the Financing, the Corporation intends to offer for sale subscription receipts of the Corporation (each, a "Subscription Receipt") at a price of $0.10 per Subscription Receipt (the "Offering Price") for gross proceeds of up to $1,500,000.
 Upon the satisfaction of certain escrow release conditions customary for this type of transaction, including the closing of the Proposed Transaction (the "Escrow Release Conditions"), each Subscription Receipt will, pursuant to its terms and pursuant to the Proposed Transaction, result in the holder thereof being issued, for no additional consideration and without any further action by its holder, one common share in the capital of the Corporation (as it will exist following the completion of the Proposed Transaction and after giving effect to a 10:1 consolidation of the Corporation's common shares).